zzzprojects/EntityFramework-Classic/docs/pages/features/query-deferred.md

  - Allows to use Immediate Method with EF+ Query Cache.
  - Allows to use Immediate Method with EF+ Query Future.
  - Allows to use Immediate Method with YOUR own features.

-## Behind the code

-When a deferred method is used, the query expression is created exactly like a non-deferred method but instead of invoking the execute method from the query provider, a new instance of a class QueryDeferred<TResult> is created using the query and the expression.

-The QueryDeferred instance has methods to either execute the expression from the query provider or let a third party library use the object query.

-## Limitations

-None.

-## Requirements

- - **EF+ Query Deferred:** Full version or Standalone version
- - **Database Provider:** All supported
- - **Entity Framework Version:** EF5, EF6, EF Core
- - **Minimum Framework Version:** .NET Framework 4

-## Conclusion

-As we saw, EF+ **Query Deferred** brings considerable advantages to other libraries by letting them use immediate methods without removing any of their features.

-Need help getting started? [info@zzzprojects.com](mailto:info@zzzprojects.com)

-We welcome all comments, ideas and suggestions to improve our library.